kwyntes/adbackup/readme.md

 # adbackup

-uses modified version of adb (3 lines commented out) that always outputs progress info, even its output is redirected.
+uses a modified version of adb (3 lines commented out) that always outputs progress info, even its output is redirected.

 ### features